 The designs were shaped by climate conditions and tribal lifestyles.
 Freezing windy winters in the Atlas Mountains gave rise to thick high-pile rugs used for bedding while the dry hot Sahara produced airy, flat-weave rugs.
 The semi-nomadic culture required looms and carpets to be transportable, so in general vintage Berber rugs couldn’t extend beyond seven feet.
 Hence you will see more often smaller size rugs when it comes to vintage Moroccan rugs.

 We consider these rugs to be extremely versatile and can be often used layered, as a wall hanging, on the side of a bed, in bathrooms and even as furniture coverings.
-Our absolute favorite use is usually in a nursey as the style, colors and sizing lend perfectly to this.
+Our absolute favorite use is usually in a nursery as the style, colors and sizing lend perfectly to this.